dotnet/AspNetCore.Docs/aspnetcore/blazor/templates.md

 * *Shared* folder &ndash; Contains other UI components (*.razor*) used by the app:
   * `MainLayout` (*MainLayout.razor*) &ndash; The app's layout component.
   * `NavMenu` (*NavMenu.razor*) &ndash; Implements sidebar navigation.
 Includes the [NavLink component](xref:blazor/routing#navlink-component) (<xref:Microsoft.AspNetCore.Components.Routing.NavLink>), which renders navigation links to other Razor components.
-The `NavLink` component automatically indicates a selected state when its component is loaded, which helps the user understand which component is currently displayed.
+The <xref:Microsoft.AspNetCore.Components.Routing.NavLink> component automatically indicates a selected state when its component is loaded, which helps the user understand which component is currently displayed.

 * *_Imports.razor* &ndash; Includes common Razor directives to include in the app's components (*.razor*), such as [`@using`](xref:mvc/views/razor#using) directives for namespaces.